 Diabetes is a disease occurring when the pancreas produces an inadequate amount of insulin or when insulin is improperly used by the cells, thus, leaving the body incapable of breaking down carbohydrates and starches into energy.
 Insulin, an important hormone, is used to regulate blood sugar.
 An increase in the amount of blood sugar is known as hyperglycemia, which is a common reaction from uncontrolled diabetes over a period of time.
 Many of the body’s systems such as the heart, eyes, kidneys, oral cavity, nerves, and blood vessels can become damaged due to uncontrolled diabetic conditions.

 People with Type 1 diabetes do not produce insulin and represent about 5% of those diagnosed with the disease.
-Without daily administration of insulin, Type 1 diabetes can be fatal.35 About 90% of diabetics around the world have Type 2 diabetes, which is largely due to excessive body weight and inactive or limited physical activity.
-Type 2 diabetics produce insulin either at insufficient amounts or suffer from the body using what is produced improperly.
+It is essential that people with Type 1 diabetes receive insulin daily.
+A person with Type 1 diabetes produces very little, or no insulin.
+Without insulin, you cannot convert food into usable energy.
+Without insulin, a person with Type 1 diabetes cannot survive.37 About 90% of those with diabetes globally have Type 2 diabetes, which is largely due to excessive body weight and inactive or limited physical activity.
+Those with Type 2 produce insulin either at in insufficient amounts or the body uses what is produced improperly.
 Oftentimes, the disease is diagnosed years after symptoms have been identified and serious complications have already developed.
-According to the WHO, almost half of the deaths associated with high glucose usually occur before age 70 and diabetes is projected to be the 7th leading cause of death in 2030.36 Pregnant women experience a third type of diabetes known as gestational diabetes and about 4%% of pregnant women are diagnosed with this.
-It is typically diagnosed through prenatal screening rather than symptoms being reported.
-Their symptoms are quite similar to Type 2 diabetes and they are at greater risk for developing Type 2 later in life.37
+According to the WHO, almost half of the deaths associated with high glucose usually occur before age 70 and diabetes is projected to be the 7th leading cause of death in 2030.38 Nearly 10 percent of pregnancies in the U.S. are affected by gestational diabetes mellitus (GDM) every year.
+It has been well documented that women found to have GDM are at high risk for development of type 2 diabetes mellitus in subsequent years.39

 |United States||29.3 million|